-5 Easy Ways To Reset Your New Years Resolution
+5 Easy Ways To Restart Your New Years Resolution - Muscle & Fitness

 “Our brains are extremely effective in managing the status quo,” says John Sullivan, Psy.D., clinical sport psychologist and founder of Clinical & Sports Consulting Services.
 “However, we also have an outstanding ability to change—also known as self-directed neuroplasticity.
 Relying upon rituals and having plans when roadblocks develop will allow for more consistent progress.”

-Here, we list worthy fitness resolutions and the roadblocks you may encounter en route to the finish line—and expert advice on how to avoid them.
+Here, we list fitness resolutions and the pitfalls you may encounter en route to the finish line—and expert advice on how to restart your New Year’s resolution if you get off course.